Vivaldi and His Daughters

 Peter Schneider

-Peter Schneider, born in Lübeck in 1940, grew up in Freiburg, where he began his studies of German language and literature, history, and philosophy.
-He wrote short stories, novels, screenplays, and reports, as well as essays and speeches.
-His most important works include Lenz (1973), The Wall Jumper (1982), Rebellion and Delusion (2008), My Mother’s Loves (2013), and Club of the Steadfast (2017).
-His most recent novel, Vivaldi and His Daughters , was published in 2019.
-Since 1985, Peter Schneider has taught as a visiting lecturer at American universities, including Stanford, Princeton, Harvard, and Georgetown University in Washington D.C.
+Peter Schneider , born in Lübeck in 1940, grew up in Freiburg, where he began his studies in German Studies, History, and Philosophy.
+He authored short stories, novels, screenplays, and reportage, as well as essays and speeches.
+His most significant works include Lenz (1973), The Wall Jumper (1982), Rebellion and Delusion (2008), My Mother's Lovers (2013), and Club of the Steadfast (2017).
+His most recent novel, The Woman at the Bus Stop , was published in 2025.
+Since 1985, Schneider taught as a visiting professor at several American universities, including Stanford, Princeton, Harvard, and Georgetown University in Washington, D.C.
+Peter Schneider passed away in Berlin in March 2026.